SilkRose/Pony/stories/fleetfall/fleetfall.md

 # Fleetfall

 Fleetfoot pumped her wings one last time, making it as far upward as she dared.
-She brought her wings in and lowered her goggles that had blinders on them.
+She brought her wings in and lowered her goggles, which had blinders on them.
 Beginning to fall, she felt the weight of the world was lifted off her shoulders.

 *Alright, Fleetfoot.
 You can do this, just think.
 Think.*